1Franck/rbot/README.md

 The advantage of this technique is that it bind the CLI ouput with the WebCLI, so all output in CLI will also appear on logged WebCLI.

-The disavantage is that http pull may induce a stress if the TTR(time to refresh) is too high.
+The disavantage is that http pull may induce a stress if the TTR(time to refresh) is too high or task(s) take to much times/memory to execute.

 Finally, you can't use the WebCLI if you don't install rbot database, but you still can use rbot in CLI.

-### Command class example
+### Create your own commands
 ```php
 <?php
 namespace RBot\Commands;